ArisenIO/ricardian-spec/README.md

 ### Other Metadata Fields

 User-defined metadata fields are permissible with one exception.
-The `eosio` field name is reserved for future use.
+The `ARISEN` field name is reserved for future use.
 Contracts containing that field will be rejected.

 User-defined metadata fields may contain variables, which will be replaced during contract rendering.